by Andrea M. Darcy

 A trained counsellor or psychotherapist can provide an impartial, safe, and supportive environment for you to process unresolved emotions around your secret.
 They will support you to find your inner strength and self-esteem again.

 They can also help you understand the dynamics of your family.
 This means that when you do decide you are ready to tell them, not only will you be in a calmer and more powerful state of mind, you will have the communication skills to share in a way that feels safe and useful.

-Harley Therapy connects you to experienced, professional, and kind therapists in three London locations, or worldwide via Skype counselling.
+Harley Therapy connects you to experienced, professional, and kind therapists in three London locations, or worldwide via online therapy.